 In addition to reducing the get latency, ABI can also help accelerate the last level compaction.
 ABI contains all the items in the upper levels in a shard.
-A Direct Compaction in ChameleonDB compacts all upper level tables to the last
+A Direct Compaction in ChameleonDB compacts all upper level tables to the last level table (detailed in Subsection 2.1).
+Instead of reading and merging all persistent tables in the upper levels to the last level, ChameleonDB merges items that have been in the DRAM into the last level table, as shown in Figure 8, so as to reduce the overhead of last level compaction.
+By using ABI, we avoid checking multiple levels in ChameleonDB so as to address Challenge 2 specified in Subsection 1.2.

-2In this paper, the terms of get/put and read/write regarding KV stores have the same meaning and are used interchangeably.
+&lt;sup>2In this paper, the terms of get/put and read/write regarding KV stores have the same meaning and are used interchangeably.